-Installation experiments for 'The Steps We Take' (2018), 72 digital prints on photo paper with wire, pegs and spotlight
+Installation experiments for The Steps We Take (2018), 72 digital prints on photo paper with wire, pegs, and spotlight

 Inspired by traces, I am working on an installation project using digital scans of objects and body parts related to the concept of journey and movement.
 In its first iteration, shown above, I scanned the soles of my shoes resulting in 72 A4 photographic prints, pegged onto a string or wire along a wall.

-'The Steps We Take' (2018) aims to show the consequences of each human step by highlighting the marks left from contact between a shoe and a surface.
+The Steps We Take (2018) aims to show the physical impact of each human step by highlighting the marks left from contact between a shoe and a surface.
 I consider each mark as a trace: of an action, a journey, a place, a choice, a person, a life.
-Yet each one is different - some shoes are dirtier, others more worn, and few stay seemingly pristine.
+Yet each one is different - some shoes gather more dust, others appear more worn, and few stay seemingly pristine.
 The project attempts to explore the idea of residual imprints - some temporary, others lasting - each with a potential to affect for better or worse, depending on circumstances and attitudes at the time.